Colorado State vs. San Jose State NCAA Football Odds, Plays and Insights | October 9, 2021

-The Colorado State Rams (1-3, 0-0 MWC) host the San Jose State Spartans (3-2, 0-0 MWC) on Saturday, October 9, 2021 in matchup between MWC rivals at Sonny Lubick Field at Canvas Stadium.
+The Colorado State Rams (1-3, 0-0 MWC) host the San Jose State Spartans (3-2, 0-0 MWC) on Saturday, October 9, 2021 in matchup between MWC foes at Sonny Lubick Field at Canvas Stadium.
 San Jose State is a 2.5-point underdog.
-The total has been set at 45 points for this game.
+The contest has a 45-point over/under.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.